RecordsKeeper/recordskeeper-python-sdk/docs/source/stream.rst

 It will return the key value, hexdata, raw data and transaction id of the published item.

-**5. Verify an item on a particular stream of RecordsKeeper Blockchain**
+**5. Verify an data item on a particular stream of RecordsKeeper Blockchain**

 You have to pass these three arguments to the verifyWithKey function call: